datapimp/brief/README.md

 end

 # this creates a custom command in the brief CLI tool
+#
+# so when you run:
+#
 #   brief publish posts /path/to/*.html.md.
+#
+# the brief CLI will find models for the post files you reference,
+# and call whatever methods you want.

 action "publish posts" do |briefcase, models, options|

   say "== Publishing #{ models.length } posts"